 Reimagining FMCG in a changing India

-HUL Chairman and Managing Director Sanjiv Mehta’s speech at the 86th Annual General Meeting
+HUL Chairman & Managing Director's speech at the 86th AGM

 Mr Sanjiv Mehta, Chairman and Managing Director, Hindustan Unilever Limited (HUL), while addressing shareholders at the Company’s 86th Annual General Meeting held in Mumbai today, spoke about how HUL has created a full-fledged end-to-end digital transformation programme for the business that will redefine the ways of working going forward.